-Note that this guide is primarily for dealing with a problem AFTER you have already attempted to address it with the property owner or resident.
-Additionally, while one all-night rager every six months may be a terrible problem, it may not be severe enough to justify use of scarce City resources.
+Note that this is a guide for dealing with a problem AFTER you have already attempted to address it with the property owner or resident.
+Additionally, while one all-night rager every six months may be a terrible problem, addressing it may not be enough to justify use of scarce City resources.